 Mobile County Launches 'Operation Green Light' in Support of Local Veterans

-MOBILE COUNTY, Ala. – The week of the Veterans Day holiday, Mobile County Commission is participating in Operation Green Light and will light the atrium of Government Plaza green to shine a light of appreciation, hope and support for our nation’s veterans.
+MOBILE COUNTY, Ala. – The week of the Veterans Day holiday, the Mobile County Commission is participating in Operation Green Light and will light the atrium of Mobile Government Plaza green to shine a light of appreciation, hope, and support for our nation’s veterans.

-At the stroke of 5 p.m. on Monday, Nov.
-7, the atrium will be lit green through Sunday, Nov.
-13. Some downtown businesses and other downtown Mobile locations - the Mobile Convention Center and GulfQuest - will be lit green that week as well.
-The "Mighty A" (USS Alabama) will be lit for some of the week.
-The Mobile RSA buildings will be lit green on Nov.
-8, the balance of the week, they’ll be red, white and blue.
+The atrium will be lit green from Monday, Nov.
+6, through Sunday, Nov.
+12. Some downtown businesses and other Mobile landmarks - the Mobile Convention Center, GulfQuest, and USS Alabama Battleship - will be lit green that week as well.
+The Mobile RSA buildings will be lit green only on Nov.
+9, for the balance of the week, they’ll be red, white, and blue.
+Also, the City of Mobile Fire and Rescue Department has hung a gigantic American flag from the beams in the atrium of Government Plaza.

 “Veterans often face challenges as they return to civilian life and may not be aware of the programs and services available to them.
-Operation Green Light allows us to not only show local veterans our appreciation, but also to share information available to them,” said Commission President Connie Hudson, who represents District 2.
+Operation Green Light allows us to not only show local veterans our appreciation but also to share information available to them,” said District 2 Commissioner Connie Hudson

-The Mobile County Commission recently approved a resolution supporting Operation Green Light and expressing the importance of showing appreciation and support for veterans (see below) and urges residents in all parts of Mobile County to participate by
+At the November 9th Commission Conference, a resolution supporting Operation Green Light and expressing the importance of showing appreciation and support for veterans will be presented by the Commission, urging residents in all parts of Mobile County to participate:

-- Picking up your green light bulb at Mobile County License Commission or Mobile Public Library locations (see locations and hours of operation by clicking here).
+- Pick up your green light bulb at the Information Desk at Mobile Government Plaza, the offices of the Mobile County License Commission or the Mobile County Revenue Commission, as well as Mobile Public Library locations (see locations and hours of operation by clicking here).
+[NOTE: green lights will be available for pickup for the duration of Operation Green Light]

-- Taking a photo of your green-lit area and post it on social media with the hashtags #OperationGreenLight and #MobileCountyAL.
+- Take a photo of your green-lit area and post it on social media with the hashtags #OperationGreenLight and #MobileCountyAL.

-- Sending your photo to email@example.com (some submitted photos will be featured on Mobile County’s social media and its Operation Green Light page).
+- Send your photo to firstname.lastname@example.org (some submitted photos will be featured on Mobile County’s social media and Operation Green Light page).

-- Visiting www.mobilecountyal.gov/operation-green-light-program/ to learn about local resources available to veterans and their families and share this information with veterans in your life.
+- Visit www.mobilecountyal.gov/operation-green-light-program/ to learn about local resources available to veterans and their families and share this information with veterans in your life.

 “The importance of veterans’ service to our nation cannot be understated,” said District 1 Commissioner Merceria Ludgood.
 “By shining green lights at homes and businesses throughout Mobile County during the week of the Veterans Day holiday, we can show veterans that they’re appreciated and supported.”

-“We regularly thank veterans and acknowledge their service, and many residents who are veterans are thriving here in Mobile County, but it’s also important to acknowledge needs and assist with connecting veterans to available resources,” said District 3 Commissioner Randall Dueitt.
+“We regularly thank veterans and acknowledge their service, and many residents who are veterans are thriving here in Mobile County, but it’s also important to acknowledge needs and assist with connecting veterans to available resources,” said Commission President Randall Dueitt, who represents District 3.

 The 2020 Census indicates that almost 30,000 (7%) of Mobile County’s residents are veterans and almost 600 businesses in Mobile County are veteran-owned.
 Nationally, roughly 18 million Americans (7%) are veterans of the U.S. Armed Forces.